-Guatemala military surrounds anti-graft commission’s HQ
+Guatemala president shuts down UN anti-corruption commission

-GUATEMALA CITY (AP) — Guatemalan soldiers on Friday surrounded the headquarters of a U.N.-sponsored commission that has pressed a number of high-profile corruption probes in the country, including against President Jimmy Morales.
+GUATEMALA CITY (AP) — President Jimmy Morales on Friday shut down a crusading U.N.-sponsored anti-graft commission that has pressed a number of high-profile corruption probes in the country — including one pending against him over purported illicit campaign financing.

-Matias Ponce, spokesman of the International Commission Against Impunity in Guatemala, told The Associated Press that at least 12 military vehicles were outside the facility.
+Speaking in front of civilian leaders as military vehicles surrounded the commission’s headquarters in the capital, Morales said he had informed the U.N. secretary-general of his decision to revoke the body’s mandate and “immediately” begin transferring its capacities to Guatemalan institutions.

-It was not immediately clear what their purpose was, but Morales has frequently been at odds with the body.
+The decision caps a long history of friction between the government and the International Commission Against Impunity in Guatemala, or Cicig for its initials in Spanish.

 Most Read Nation & World Stories